 - If you are being catcalled, avoid eye contact and don't engage.

-- Engage in conversation with locals about gender roles, expectations, and social settings.
+- Engage in conversation with locals about gender roles and expectations.

 Sexual Harassment and Assault